Gate reflectometry in dense quantum dot arrays: Results and discussion

-\section{Single-electron occupations}
+\subsection{Single-electron occupations}

-For the remainder of this article, source and drain contacts are grounded for reflectometry measurements.
-Figure~\ref{fig4} shows stability diagrams for the longitudinal, diagonal, and transverse double dots indicated in its insets.
+Figure~\ref{fig2} shows stability diagrams for the longitudinal, diagonal, and transverse double quantum dots (DQD) indicated in its insets.
+Source and drain contacts are grounded for reflectometry measurements.
 Discrete capacitive shifts of Coulomb peaks associated with one dot---serving as a charge sensor for the other dot---clearly reveal the threshold voltage for the first and second electron in all four dots.

-To achieve high-visibility Coulomb oscillations in $\VH$($V_4$), QD$_4$ is first configured in the multi-electron regime (9-12 electrons).
+To achieve high-visibility Coulomb oscillations in $\VH$($V_4$), QD$_4$ is first configured in the multi-electron regime (9-12 electrons) \cite{Lundberg2020, CirianoTejel2021, Ibberson2021}.
 Non-participating dots remain empty by applying 0~V to their gates.
 Multi-electron occupation increases the coupling strength of the $LC$ resonator to QD$_4$ and the tunnel rate between QD$_4$ and its reservoir, thereby facilitating dispersive sensing~\cite{Gonzalez-Zalba2015}.
-The large capacitive shift arising from the first and second electron on QD$_1$ (red dashed lines in Fig.~\ref{fig4}a) is qualitatively consistent with the relatively large dot-to-dot capacitance inferred from triple-dot measurements in Fig.~\ref{fig5} (see capacitance values in appendix B).
+The large capacitive shift arising from the first and second electron on QD$_1$ (red dashed lines in Fig.~\ref{fig2}a) is qualitatively consistent with the relatively large dot-to-dot capacitance inferred from triple-dot measurements in Fig.~\ref{fig3} (see capacitance values in Appendix C).

 The reflectometry signal does not reveal single-electron charging of QD$_4$, likely due to its small tunnel rate relative to the reflectometry frequency (191~MHz)~\cite{Gonzalez-Zalba2015}.
-In Figure~\ref{fig4}d, we therefore configure QD$_3$ in the multi-electron regime, yielding sufficient tunnel coupling to its reservoir and sufficient capacitive coupling to the reflectometry gate G$_\mathrm{4}$ to yield visible Coulomb oscillations in $\VH$($V_3$).
+Presumably, other groups encountered the same limitation in similar devices and made no statements about single-electron occupation of their sensor dots~\cite{Chanrion2020, CirianoTejel2021}.
+In Figure~\ref{fig2}d, we therefore configure QD$_3$ in the multi-electron regime, yielding sufficient tunnel coupling to its reservoir and sufficient capacitive coupling to the reflectometry gate G$_\mathrm{4}$ to yield visible Coulomb oscillations in $\VH$($V_3$).
 In this way, discrete capacitive shifts of these Coulomb peaks indicate the first and second electron on QD$_4$ (black dashed lines).
 For this measurement, QD$_1$ and QD$_2$ were kept empty ($V_{1,2}$=-0.2~V).